lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       :width: 400
       :alt: Screenshot of how the question appears in the app after removing "Other"

-      How the question appears in the app after removing "Other"
+      How the question appears in the app after removing :py:mod:`Other`

-If you wish to change it back to including **"Other"**, you must reverse the above procedure and change the setting back to :py:mod:`"true"`.
+If you wish to change it back to including :py:mod:`Other`, you must reverse the above procedure and change the setting back to :py:mod:`true`.

 Minimum required languages
 **************************